First aid is one of my passions. I like knowing that I’ll be able to act during a medical emergency, even if a doctor is not available.

 - Saline Solution: Good for cleaning out sinuses, wounds, and eye irrigation

 - Laxatives: The sudden change in diet during an emergency can lead to terrible constipation.
 Laxatives will be welcome!

 - Activated Charcoal: Consume in event of poisoning.
 Also good for GI ailments.
 You can also make your own activated charcoal.

 - Sleeping Pills: OTC sleeping pills can be used during emergencies to help counteract anxiety and stress.
 I wouldn’t ever recommend them for long-term use though.

-- Potassium iodide tablets: These act as thyroid blockers to protect yourself against radiation poisoning.
+- Potassium iodide tablets: These act as thyroid blockers to protect you against radiation poisoning.
 If you live near a nuclear facility, these should be in your emergency kit!
-You can buy them here.

 Want to learn more?
 Here are some resources on first aid for disaster preparedness: